Main Topics: Module 9

 • Sediment layers initially are nearly horizontal (mass wasting flattens steep clastic layers).

-• After being hardened by hard-water deposits, etc., layers may be stood up or turned over; however, the rocks contain many "up" indicators that tell us which way was right-side up when the sediment was deposited, so we can learn whether it was turned over.
+• After being hardened by hard-water deposits, etc., layers may be tipped up or turned over; however, the rocks contain many "up" indicators that tell us which way was right-side up when the sediment was deposited, so we can learn whether it was turned over.

 Getting Into "Up" Indicators